brian-teets/EventTrackerProject/README.md

   * Use Spring Data JPA to perform all CRUD operations.
        * Implement operations including: Create, Read `(show list of all & show a record by its id)`, Update, Delete.
   * Send and receive JSON.

-### Stretch Goals
-  * JUnit tests for your repository, service, and controller layers.
-  * Supplemental tables, mappings, and controller routes for nested CRUD.

 ### How to Run
    * Project will have been deployed to my AWS EC2 server.